Tips for better family time during Christian Home Month

 • What is one of your first memories of being loved?

-• What are some loving experiences you have had at church – in Sunday school, worship, on retreat, during a special program?
+• What are some loving experiences you have had at church – in Sunday school, during worship, on a retreat, during a special program?

 • Complete one of these sentences (or create your own):